-Urban design and planning policies adopted by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area are consolidated into a single document, "The Urban Design Policy Manual," which is updated as the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area approves and/or amends its urban design and planning policies.
+Urban design and planning policies adopted by the Metropolitan Transportation Planning Organization are consolidated into a single document, "The Urban Design Policy Manual," which is updated as the Metropolitan Transportation Planning Organization approves and/or amends its urban design and planning policies.
 These policies apply to construction and reconstruction to state-maintained, county-maintained, and city-maintained transportation facilities.
 The City of Gainesville and Alachua County have incorporated these policies into their respective comprehensive planning processes to the maximum extent feasible.
 These policies address items, such as:

-- Roadways and transit facilities and service; - Transportation enhancement projects; - Intermodal and multimodal facilities; - Joint bicycle, pedestrian, inter-modal and multimodal planning;
+- Roadways and transit facilities and service;

+- Transportation enhancement projects;

+- Intermodal and multimodal facilities:

+- Joint bicycle, pedestrian, inter-modal and multimodal planning;

 - Bicycle and pedestrian facilities;

 - Landscaping; and

 - Planning-transportation language and Metropolitan Planning Organization Advisory Council.